gjpelletier/get_glorys/README.md

-Download of GLORYS model outputs using Python
+Download of GLORYS model outputs using Python or Jupyter Notebooks in Google Colab

-Python script to extract daily GLORYS model output from the Global Ocean Physics Reanalysis between 1/1/1993 to 12/31/2020
+Scripts to extract daily GLORYS model output from the Global Ocean Physics Reanalysis between 1/1/1993 to 12/31/2020

+by Greg Pelletier (gjpelletier@gmail.com) for standalone use (https://github.com/gjpelletier/get_glorys)

-This script is used to download from:
+These scripts are used to download from:

 https://data.marine.copernicus.eu/product/GLOBAL_MULTIYEAR_PHY_001_030/download?dataset=cmems_mod_glo_phy_my_0.083_P1D-m

-by Greg Pelletier (gjpelletier@gmail.com) for standalone use (https://github.com/gjpelletier/get_glorys)
+Two versions of the scripts are available as follows for use with different computing platforms:

+- get_glorys_reanalysis_daily.py is written for use in Python or iPython
+- get_glorys_reanalysis_daily.ipynb is a Jupyter notebook that is set up as Google Colab notebook to save glorys outputs in netcdf files directly to your Google drive

 INSTRUCTIONS